Categories: Updates

 In industries like food, pharmaceuticals, and cosmetics, using batch and lot numbers is essential for tracking products, ensuring safety, and maintaining compliance.
 However, many people still don’t understand when to use batch number vs lot number.

 Using batch numbers and lot numbers is not just about compliance; it also enhances operational efficiency, reduces production errors, and speeds up recall processes when necessary.
-That’s why understanding their differences is crucial for manufacturers aiming for optimal tracking systems.
+In many industries, these coding systems also support digital transformation efforts, especially when integrated with automated marking equipment such as CIJ, TIJ, or laser printers.
+This is why understanding the differences between these identifiers is essential for establishing an optimal product tracking system.

 While batch and lot numbers serve the purpose of identification and traceability, they differ in their application and significance.
 So, this guide will help you understand when to use one of both, their definitions, purposes, and practical applications.